 - Installing variable speed drives on evaporative fan motors, Manjimup (WA)

 ‘Watts in Your Business’ was a national, fact-based, practical learning program to assist Australia’s apple, pear, summerfruit and cherry industry (known as the temperate fruit industry) in understanding how to reduce energy use and operating costs.
 The Program conducted energy audits at 30 representative packhouses and orchards across Australia and developed case stories and fact sheets that were distributed to the wider industry via on-site seminars and industry publications.
 This final technical report details the findings of the audits conducted by the Program and analyses the data (where appropriate) by three classifications: region, crop type and SME size.
 Overall the Program aimed at bridging the knowledge gap for the industry on how to reduce energy use and connect industry small to medium-sized enterprises (SMEs) to the techniques and technologies that will improve their energy efficiency.

 ‘Watts in Your Business’ is managed by APAL, undertaken with Summerfruit Australia Limited and Cherry Growers Australia Inc., and funded under the Australian Government’s Energy Efficiency Information Grants program.
 KMH Environmental have completed the audits and are preparing the reports with the assistance of Michael Bellstedt and Ananth Arkal of Minus 40, and Sam Birrell of Netafim.

-For more information about the ‘Watts in your Business’ project contact APAL Industry Services Manager Annie Farrow on firstname.lastname@example.org or 03 9329 3511 or download the EEIG Frequently asked questions page.
+For more information about the ‘Watts in your Business’ project contact the APAL office on 03 9329 3511 or download the EEIG Frequently asked questions page.

 Video of Amanda Booth presenting at APAL’s ‘Watts in Your Business’ event in Orange, NSW, 20 Aug 2014.